zploskey/cosmogenic/README.rst

 Cosmogenic
 ==========

-Cosmogenic is a Python library for modeling in-situ cosmogenic nuclide production and geomorphic processes.
+Cosmogenic is a Python library for modeling in-situ cosmogenic nuclide accumulation during various geomorphic processes.

 This package contains:

 *   Functions to calculate total nuclide production rates (from reactions due to spallation + muons) for Be-10 and Al-26 in quartz, and Cl-36 in K-feldspar.